analgesic effect of superficial cervical plexus block by using ultrasound in patients undergoing neck surgeries

 Sohag, Egypt

-analgesic effect of SCPB postoperative in neck surgeries
+Analgesic effect of bilateral superficial cervical plexus block in postoperative neck surgeries

 Total opioid consumption

-Time frame: in the 24 h postoperative
+Time frame: within the first 24 hours postoperatively

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.